 Many businesses need experienced guides too, especially those seeking aggressive growth.
 Many of Marketri’s clients have a sense of urgency to get to market, build brand awareness, and fill the sales pipeline with qualified leads.
 Having a confident fractional CMO navigating the journey is often the key to their goal achievement.

-Thinking about embarking on an aggressive growth marketing journey?
+Thinking about embarking on an aggressive profit center marketing journey?
 Don’t just budget for a strategic marketing plan.
 Keep in mind that for the journey to result in true success, you’ll also need budget for the right marketing infrastructure and, if you want the most impact, a fractional CMO to guide you.
-Remember, the road to growth marketing is long, and just like with a trip of a lifetime, you’d be remiss to sell yourself short at the onset.
+Remember, the road to profit center marketing is long, and just like with a trip of a lifetime, you’d be remiss to sell yourself short at the onset.
 And last, don’t forget your bottle of prosecco to open as you celebrate hitting your goal!